RegardsOss/RegardsOss.github.io/_docs/frontend/plugins/plugin-criteria.md

 * The application initializes a common Redux store space for plugins.
 * Search form module uses that space to:
   * Build the next OpenSearch request, using current criterion plugins state
   * Serialize and restore plugins state into / from URL or localStorage
-* Criterion plugins use that space to retrieve or update their state and current query
+* Criterion plugins use that space to retrieve or update their state and current request parameters

 ## Criterion state design

-The criterion state should hold each variable that will modify its OpenSearch output request.
+The criterion state should hold each variable that will modify its OpenSearch output parameters.
 To illustrate it, let's take the following example: we want to implement a criterion plugin that selects any data object where value **IS EQUAL TO** or **IS NOT EQUAL TO** the user entered value.
 In that example, let's call it `SimpleCriterion`, the user selects the operator to use and enters the value.
-The criterion OpenSearch output request would be:
+The criterion OpenSearch output parameters would be expressed as the following queries:
-* When IS EQUAL TO operator is selected, `${attributeJsonPath}:"${userEnteredValue}"`, like `label:"myLabel"` for instance.
+* When IS EQUAL TO operator is selected, `{ q: ${attributeJsonPath}:"${userEnteredValue}" }`, like `{ q: 'label:"myLabel"' }` for instance.
-* When IS NOT EQUAL TO operator is selected, `${attributeJsonPath}:!("${userEnteredValue}")`, like `label:!("some label")` for instance.
+* When IS NOT EQUAL TO operator is selected, `{ q: ${attributeJsonPath}:!("${userEnteredValue}") }`, like `{ q: label:!("some label") }` for instance.
 In that example, the attribute JSON path comes from props.attributes, and state would look like:
 ```js
 state: {